Bloggbild för: Ultimate Guide to Rosacea

 Natural DIY skincare that works

-Mix gluten-free oatmeal with half as much water and spread over the face and irritated skin.
+Mix gluten-free oats with half as much water and spread over the face and irritated skin.
+Let it work for 15-20 minutes and then rinse with cold water.
+Pat the skin dry gently.

 Green tea